pymc-labs/CausalPy/README.md

 |--|--|
 | ![](img/regression_discontinuity_skl.svg) | ![](img/regression_discontinuity_pymc.svg) |

-<p style="text-align: center;">We plot the data, model fits, and counterfactual (top panels).
+We plot the data, model fits, and counterfactual (top panels).
 The Bayesian analysis shows model fits and counterfactual estimate with shaded Bayesian credible regions.
-The Frequentist analysis visualises the point estimate of the causal impact, but the Bayesian analysis also plots the posterior distribution of the regression discontinuity effect</p>
+The Frequentist analysis visualises the point estimate of the causal impact, but the Bayesian analysis also plots the posterior distribution of the regression discontinuity effect (bottom).

 ## Learning resources